HelpNDoc help file

 HelpNDoc provides a flexible multi-language live spell checker that puts you in control of the dictionaries and settings that are used.
 It checks spelling as you enter content into your editor, add new topics into your table of contents, create new keywords, post new items to your library… Your whole project is covered from spelling errors.

-How to install a new dictionary in HelpNDoc
+Read More →How to activate and deactivate a dictionary in HelpNDoc ›

 HelpNDoc provides over fifteen default dictionaries that you may use to spell check your help and manuals.
 You can also install new dictionaries from Apache’s OpenOffice.org.
 These open source dictionaries are free and support the spectrum of international languages and a variety of dialects as well as specific requirements such as medical terminology, grammar rules, and common names.